 Different Types of Performance Testing for Web Applications

-- Stress Tests: While load tests examine expected demand, stress tests push your website to its limits.
+- Stress Testing: While load tests examine expected demand, stress tests push your website to its limits.
 They determine how much load a site can handle before it breaks down.
-It’s a way to find the breaking point of your website.
+It’s a way to find the breaking point of your website and identify its maximum operating capacity.

 - UI Load Testing: As the name suggests, this focuses on the user interface under load conditions.
 With the increasing emphasis on single-page applications and intricate UI elements, UI load testing aims to keep your website responsive, even under a heavy load.